gg582/incuspeed/README.md

 Q. How about monitoring metrics and logger of server?
 A. Use Kibana, Java Resource Monitoring functions, Grafana, etc. Those are not suitable for **dumb application**.

+Q. How can I use spare port for web server?
+A. 30001, 30002 in container, are mapping into SSH port +1, and SSh port +2.
+Use each port and keep connecting.

 Q. Can I transfer big files into container?
 A. Recently updated.
 Check for v0.2.7.